Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 ### What
 - Community call presenting organisational/network roundup to the community.
-	- What:
+	- What: Slides aggrigating information.
+Stake holders in the network as guests.
+	- When: Bi-weekly on Wednesdays
+- Working with the [[General Circle]] to maintain and develop organisational culture
+	- What: Culture deck maintaining congruence around incentives, rewards, perks, health insurance, 'regeneration time' etc.
 	- When:
-- Working with the [[General Circle]] to maintain and develop organisational culture while maintaining congruence around incentives, rewards, perks, health insurance, 'regeneration time' etc
 - Assisting the [[General Circle]] to audit the Network organisation structure and using these inputs to develop a [[Distributed Governance Implementation plan]]
 - Facillitating meetings / workshops to help increase resolution on domains/roles and helping to integrate them with review structures.